chenpan1208/learngit/readme.txt

 sdfsfsfsdfsdsf

-Git has a mutable index called stage
+Git has a mutable index called stagedsgfdsgsddsfg